 According to Poverty USA, 24 million women were living in poverty compared to 19 million men—and a lot of those women are mothers.
 Not all single parent households are impoverished, but 90 percent of them are led by women who are already at a loss.
 “The median annual income for female-headed households with children under six years old is roughly one-fourth that of two-parent families,” according to research out of Ohio State University.

 The gender wage gap and inadequate assistance programs, such as subsidized child care, keep certain affected single moms and their kids living in poverty.

 6Other countries are way better at taking care of their poor.

 According to the Organization for Economic Cooperation and Development, kids in the U.S. experience higher poverty rates than other developed countries.
 Mexico, Greece, Israel, and Turkey are the only countries with higher child poverty rates.
 In addition to that, 40 percent of American children will live in poverty for at least one year before they turn 18 years old.

 The best way to put an end to poverty?
 Increase the kinds of assistance we give to lower income families, especially those helmed by single mothers.
-If we allowed those moms some ease when it comes to work and made it easy to feed their children, those kids could do better in school, and maybe break the cycle.
+If we allowed those moms some upward mobility in terms of jobs and made it easy for them to feed their children, their kids could do better in school and maybe break the cycle.
 But first, we all have to be appalled enough at the poverty stats to demand a fundamental change in how wealth is distributed in this country.